If you haven't logged in to your Google Account for over two years, your account will be deleted - ExBulletin

 Google announced Tuesday that it will remove accounts older than two years to avoid security risks.

-The tech giant said ignored accounts are more likely to use old or repeated passwords and less likely to have two-factor authentication enabled and account security checks.
+The tech giant said ignored accounts were more likely to use old or repeated passwords, and were less likely to have two-factor authentication enabled and account security checks.

 “This means that these accounts are often vulnerable and, once compromised, can be used for anything from identity theft to carrying unwanted or malicious content such as spam. ,” said Ruth Crichelli, vice president of product management at Google.